usrdoc/docs/unix/C/on_const.md

 ```

 * What does this mean?
-  `bar' does not become a `const' by assignment.
+  'bar' does not become a 'const' by assignment.
 And manipulation of storage
-  pointed to by `bar' is perfectly legal.
-Also `foo' does not become an
+  pointed to by 'bar' is perfectly legal.
+Also 'foo' does not become an
   unqualified variable by assignment.
-The storage pointed to by `foo' is still
+The storage pointed to by 'foo' is still
   read-only.

 Now consider another example.